Family and Medical Leave

 - Retirement contributions will not be made for any pay period in which no qualifying compensation has been received by the employee (i.e., the employee was on leave without pay for the entire pay period).

-- Classified employees' next annual leave anniversary - when more than 14 consecutive calendar days of unpaid family and medical leave have been taken, an employee will be placed on inactive service status and their next annual leave anniversary date will be advanced according to the length of time taken on unpaid family and medical leave.
+When more than 14 consecutive calendar days of unpaid family and medical leave have been taken, an employee will be placed on inactive service status and their next annual leave anniversary date will be advanced according to the length of time taken on unpaid family and medical leave.

-6.1 Time Frames for Use of FMLA:
+6.6 Time Frames for Use of FMLA

-6.2 FMLA for Full-Time Faculty and Classified Employees
+6.6.1 FMLA for Eligible Full-Time Employees

-A. Eligible full-time employees may take up to 12 workweeks (60 workdays; 480 work hours) of unpaid family and medical leave per calendar year for the following reasons:
+Eligible full-time employees may take up to 12 workweeks (60 workdays; 480 work hours) of unpaid family and medical leave per calendar year for the following reasons:

-- The birth of a child (to be taken within 12 months of the child's birth)
+- The birth of a child (to be taken within 12 months of the child's birth).

-- The placement of a child with the employee for adoption or foster care (to be taken within 12 months of date of placement)
+- The placement of a child with the employee for adoption or foster care (to be taken within 12 months of date of placement).

 - To care for a child who is under age 18, or age 18 or older who is incapable of self-care because of a mental or physical disability,